Dhruv222/CZ4034/README.md

 The application assumes that your Solr instance runs on host 'localhost' and port '8983'.
 In order to change this default configuration, the file 'lib/solr.js' will need to be changed.
 ```

-This repo already has more than 13000 tweets indexed in Solr.
+This repo already has more than 14500 tweets indexed in Solr.
 So as soon you run the application, these tweets will be searchable.

+There is another Solr core in this project called `images`.
+This core stores image data in order to facilitate image search.
+The core is this repo currently contains data for around 1000 images.
+So the image search will also work when the project is run.
+However, in order to serve the actual images on the web app UI, the image files need to be downloaded.
+They can be found [here](https://drive.google.com/open?id=0Bw7LHT0aHoAReEM2RXlQMUhTTDA).
+This is a zip file containing the image files.
+Unzip this files, extract the images and place those image files under the `images` directory of the repo.
+Once this is done, the image search will also work.

 The above steps should be sufficient to get the user up and running with this application.